-- 1. Among the 12.5mm and 9.5mm unconditioned mixtures, the Castle Hayne mixtures had the highest indirect tensile strength and Asheboro mixtures had the lowest indirect tensile strength values. - Among the 12.5mm and 9.5mm mixes, conditioned Fountain mixtures had the highest decrease in indirect tensile strength values compared to the unconditioned Fountain mixtures. - 3.
+- Among the 9.5mm unconditioned mixtures, the Castle Hayne mixtures had the highest indirect tensile strength and Asheboro mixtures had the lowest indirect tensile strength values. - Among the 12.5mm and 9.5mm mixtures, conditioned Fountain mixtures had the highest decrease in indirect tensile strength values compared to the unconditioned Fountain mixtures. - 3.
 In mixtures containing hydrated lime and liquid antistripping agent, reduction in individual tensile strength value from unconditioned state to conditioned state is not appreciable when compared with mixtures without any additive. - 4.
 Phase angles of all mixtures increase when the mixtures are subjected to moisture damage, indicating loss in elastic component of stiffness. - 5.
-Fatigue life of conditioned mixtures with hydrated lime is higher when compared to conditioned mixtures without the additive, which signifies the ability of hydrated lime to mitigate moisture susceptibility of asphalt concrete mixtures.
+Fatigue life of conditioned mixtures with hydrated lime is higher when compared to conditioned mixtures without the additive, which signifies the ability of hydrated lime to mitigate moisture susceptibility of asphalt concrete mixtures. - 6.
+There is a strong correlation between indirect tensile strength values and the corresponding fatigue life and rutting performance of an asphalt concrete mixture.